open-energy-transition/procurement-metastudy/documentation/03-features.rst

 Features
 ##########################################

-Here is a list of changes made to this repository specifically for this work, with the potential to be upstreamed to the main PyPSA-Eur repository.
+Here is a list of changes made to this repository specifically for **WattTime Impact Metastudy**, with the potential to be upstreamed to the main PyPSA-Eur repository.

 **Baseline Enhancements**